 An LLC in Massachusetts isn’t just a pick from the bunch; it’s like choosing the Red Sox jersey in a store full of baseball teams.
 Why?
 Because it provides a blend of tax advantages, a shield for personal assets, adaptability in management, and so much more.

-Now, here are the five basic steps to creating an LLC in MA:
+Now, here are the six basic steps to creating an LLC in MA:

 To make things as smooth as a Boston cream pie, we’ve baked you a five-step guide detailing the Massachusetts LLC inception process, seasoned with our top-tier services, plus a few pro tips to help ensure your business journey is more marathon than sprint.

 Just a heads up: our focus here is on the formation of a for-profit, domestic LLC in Massachusetts.
 If your compass points toward a foreign LLC or a professional limited liability company (PLLC), note that the route and landmarks differ.
-While we don’t directly help with those formations, we do have a roadmap for establishing a Massachusetts PLLC.
+While we don’t directly help with those formations, we cover how to establish a Massachusetts PLLC in this article.
 Safe travels!

 Choose a name for your LLC.
 Massachusetts has some rules for naming an LLC, so it’s important that you do some research to ensure that the name you want follows them.
 You’ll also want a name that’s catchy, will perfectly translate what your business is about, and be memorable.
 We have an article that can help you come up with a great business name.